- Proponents of the classification change say the move will bring awareness to burnout and work-related stress.

 - Stress-management techniques can assist with burnout prevention.

 A longtime problem in workplaces around the world received international attention earlier this week, as the World Health Organization (WHO) announced it would be updating its definition of "burnout" to align with other syndromes.

 Revealed as part of the latest version of its International Classification of Diseases (ICD-11), the WHO defined burnout as an "occupational phenomenon" tied to "chronic workplace stress that has not been successfully managed."
-Employee burnout has long been considered a major issue for employers and employees alike, but it hadn't been recognized by the WHO until the release of ICD-10, which wasn't used by the international community until 1994.
+Employee burnout has long been considered a problem, but it hadn't been recognized by the WHO until the release of ICD-10, which wasn't used by the international community until 1994.

 Burnout risk factors and causes